Myelitis

 • Consult w/ neurology.
 The usual ID consult question is to r/o infectious etiology.

-• Note that post-infectious TM described with measles, mumps, rubella and post-URI viral illnesses.
+• Post-infectious TM is described following viral illnesses with measles, mumps, rubella, and post-URI.

-• Cases may be para-infectious, but many idiopathic.
+• Cases may be para-infectious, but many are idiopathic.

-• Idiopathic/inflammatory TM may be treated with steroids, plasma exchange, cyclophosphamide.
+• Idiopathic/inflammatory TM may be treated with steroids, plasma exchange, or cyclophosphamide.

 • Neurosarcoidosis: myelitis may be part of the spectrum of inflammation.

-• If infection diagnosed, consider therapy for the specific etiology (see specific Pathogen modules).
+• If infection is diagnosed, consider therapy for the specific etiology (see specific Pathogen modules).

 Infectious-related Myelitis